LihAnHsu/Pizza-Restaurants-In-US/README.md

 # Pizza-Restaurants-In-US
 This project is analyzed purely using SQLite for Data Cleaning and Exploratory Data Analysis (EDA)

+Data is downloaded from data.world and Python is applied to convert the csv file into database for SQLite use.

 License: CC BY-NC-SA

 Findings: